taekwonjoe01/ns2_beta/README.md

         - Receive 7x direct damage from welders, flame throwers and cluster grenades (up from 2.5x)

 - Marine
+    - New Ability: Grenade Quick Throw.
+Default button "B" will instantly and quickly throw any grenades the marine has purchased.
+        - Can rebind the button in menu options.
     - Grenades
         - Cluster
             - Now deals 5x damage vs. flammable structures, 2.5x vs. all other structures.
-Deals 50% damage to players.
             - Now sets targets on fire
             - Burns away umbra, spores and bile bombs
         - Nerve Gas